Journal of Feline Medicine and Surgery (JFMS) – defining and advancing feline medicine and surgery.

 JFMS and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of published articles.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked with duplication-checking software.
 Where an article, for example, is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where the authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article; taking up the matter with the head of department or dean of the author's institution and/or relevant academic bodies or societies; or taking appropriate legal action.

 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement, which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the societies.
-For more information please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.
+For more information please visit our Frequently Asked Questions.

 JFMS offers optional open access publishing via the SAGE Choice programme.
 For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on the SAGE Journal Author Gateway.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies.

-Preferred formats for the text and tables of your manuscript are Word DOC, RTF, XLS.
+The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
-Word and LaTex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.
+Word and LaTeX templates are available on the Manuscript Submission Guidelines page of our Author Gateway.